grzegorzkrukowski/CellRegistration/README.md

 ## One line to rule them all

-One-liner replacement for registering, dequeing, casting cells for UITableView and UICollectionView
+One-liner replacement for registering, dequeuing, casting cells for UITableView and UICollectionView

 Instead of: